axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 - `--control=<socket>` or `-c`

-    Specify the socket to use to access {{% param "product.ose" %}}.
+    Specify the socket to use to access {{% param "product.abbrev" %}}.
 Only needed when using a non-standard socket.